Check out our FDM vs SLA Shootout. We simply explain the differences between these 3D printing technologies, and which to use for which application.

 For creating molds for casting to facilitate mass-production (e.g. by jewelry or toy makers)

-License: The text of "FDM vs SLA: 3D Printing Explained and Compared" by All3DP is licensed under a Creative Commons Attribution 4.0 International License.
+License: The text of "FDM vs SLA – 3D Printing Technologies Compared" by All3DP is licensed under a Creative Commons Attribution 4.0 International License.

 Subscribe to updates from All3DP